jwhitebored/statspal/README.md

 Scipy's documentation for the Planck distribution even notes "planck takes L as shape parameter.
 The Planck distribution can be written as a geometric distribution (geom) with p = 1-exp(-L) shifted by loc = -1."

+2. The model also struggles to distinguish variations on the hypergeometric distributions, namely:

+hypergeom
+nchypergeom_fisher
+nchypergeom_wallenius

+Qualitatively they are similar in shape, and analytically their pdfs are similar.
+See the scipy documentaion for their pdfs.
 ################################ How to use (example code): ###############################

 #Have some data with shape (1024), for example,